Proby Cautley: Ganges Canal I

 Planning for Cautley's major project, the Ganges Canal, had begun in 1836.
 The proposed canal took off from the Ganges' right bank a short distance above Hardwar (now Haridwar), where the river debouches onto the plains of northern India.
-It flowed past Roorkee and down the upper Doab, the interfluve between the Ganges and its major tributary, the Jumna river.
+It flowed past Roorkee and down the upper Doab, the interfluve between the Ganges and its major tributary, the Yamuna River.
 At Nanu (now Nanau), a small village near Aligarh, the canal split, its left branch rejoining the Ganges near Cawnpore (now Kanpur) and the right meeting the Jumna, near Farrukhabad.
 The original proposal was for a canal channel of 255 miles and branch lines of 73 miles, but the proposal was modified during construction.

 The main building of the first engineering college in India, the Thomason College of Civil Engineering, Roorkee, founded in 1847, which grew into the University of Roorkee, founded in 1949, and was renamed Indian Institute of Technology, Roorkee in 2001.

 The project was sanctioned by the East India Company in 1841, but work did not begin until 1843.
 Much of the work of making the canal bed level, and also the abutting land, was carried out by Cautley himself.
 He designed and directed the building of all structures.
 At the outset, the work proceeded slowly, a reflection of the government's insufficient enthusiasm for the project and the allocation of funds.
 (Cautley found himself hampered in execution by the Governor-General, Lord Ellenborough.)
 Cautley had few trained British assistants; his force of Indian labourers had few mechanical aids other than brick-making machines and a tramway running along the excavated portion of the canal.
 Cautley's efforts to obtain well-trained assistants eventually bore fruit in the establishment of a college of engineering in Roorkee by James Thomason, the Lieutenant-Governor of the North-Western Provinces, in 1847; it was the first engineering college in India.
 In 1854, after the completion of the canal and Thomason's death, Cautley renamed it the Thomason College of Civil Engineering.
 Cautley also established the Cautley gold medal, awarded annually to the best student in mathematics.